smahesh2694/smahesh2694/README.md

 ## Hi there, I'm [Mahesh][website] 👋

+- 🌱 Computer Vision Research Engineer
-- 🔭 I’m a Research Associate at the Multimedia Laboratory at the University of Toronto.
+- 🔭 Former Research Associate at the Multimedia Laboratory at the University of Toronto.
-- 🌱 I love to learn!
-- 👯 I’m looking to collaborate with other AI enthusiasts for Open Source projects.
+- 👯 Looking to collaborate with other AI enthusiasts for Open Source projects.
-- ⚡ I'm also actively seeking full-time job opportunities!

 ### Connect with me: